 The Department of Radiology is comprised of eight divisions:

 - Musculoskeletal Imaging

-- Nuclear Medicine and Clinical Molecular Imaging
+- Nuclear Medicine Imaging and Therapy

 We provide the full spectrum of clinical imaging services including diagnostic and therapeutic imaging technologies, performed by our internationally recognized faculty who have developed many of the techniques used in radiology practice.
 They are among the most experienced radiologists in the world, performing over a million procedures each year.